Nail Houses - A Selection of Obstinate Holdouts and Buildings Which Outlived Their Neighbourhoods

 At first glance this narrow five storey house resembles a so-called 'spite house'.
 But whereas the term 'spite houses' would refer to a building which is deliberately built between two existing properties just to really annoy their owners, this house predates the surrounding buildings, and it wasn't built out of animosity.
 It is just a relic from a bygone age.

 In the late 19th century and early 20th century, West Avenue, Manhattan was an area of increasing property prices and the location of a number of attractive town houses owned by well-to-do Americans.
 One of these blocks of houses consisted of five properties depicted in the drawing here, and one of the owners at the turn of the century was Ferdinand Huntting Cook and his wife Mary.
 They had lived here at No 249 for many years before changes began to take place, first for the Cook family and then for the neighbourhood.
 Ferdinand unfortunately died following an accident whilst out one windy night in 1913, and around the same time, the couple's five maturing children went off to college, leaving Mary Cook alone in the house.
 In the neighbourhood, the building of modern apartment blocks was underway, and removal of the existing town houses was necessary to make way for these.
-By 1916, the houses in Mrs Cook's block to the north had all been demolished, and a towering new block constructed.
+By the year 1916, the houses in Mrs Cook's block to the north had all been demolished, and a towering new block constructed.
 The residents had sold up, and no doubt the developers had fully expected Mrs Cook to do the same.
 But she didn't.
 She stayed.
 Then in 1924, the same thing happened to the houses on the other side of Mrs Cook.
 But Mrs Cook again remained obstinately opposed to selling up, and there were no legal grounds for removing her.
 So they just went ahead and built a second apartment block on the other side of her anyway!

 Mary Cook died in 1932.
 Soon after, the little building had a minor place in the history of art when the Uptown Art Gallery was based here, and several up and coming artists exhibited their early works here, including Mark Rothko.
 Then in 1941, No 249 was itself converted into apartments.
 Nonetheless, the narrow townhouse which Mary had fought to keep her own, still stands today as a monument to her tenacity and determination.